bruno-rcn/PlaywrightAPITestingMastery/courseSchema/activitiesDiary.md

         - use this on postman (copy the entiry token): [courseSchema\imgs\postman.png]
         - body of the request: [courseSchema\imgs\body request.png]

 Day 3:
 - Start tests using playwright;
 - We need to use the keyword "await" always we use a promisse in javascript: this will return the value if will be ok or will be reject if something is wrong
 - Tests for API we use ({request}) fixture from playwright instead use ({page})

 Day 4:
 - Work with authorization endpoint
 - Create a new article POST and validated the article GET

 Day 5:
 - Create a Delete and Put requests
 - Work with hooks

 Day 6:
 - APIs requests basicaly has 5 componets: URL, Path, Headers, Parameters and Body
 - Create folder utils to put all helpers components: create a function to each component from API request
 - Created the smokeTest file to demonstrate how to use this methods

 Day 7:
 - Start to work with fixtures (file created in utils)
 - Test fixtures is a function works as a pre condition or teardown for your test (like before and after hooks)
 - After that we will import test from this file not from playwright
 - Create a fixture - import this fixtures into the playwright tests instead tests from playwright

+Day 8:
+- Create a method to build a url: private getUrl()
+- Create a method to build the request fixture using the constructor into the RequestHandler
+    - 1 - we have the class RequestHandler to create our method to build the url and the requets
+    - 2 - then we have the class fixtures to import RequestHandler and created a method api to use the methods from RequestHandler and create our tests
+    - 3 - use the api instead request at the parameter on the test to use this methods from RequestHandler - like async({api})

+Day 9:
+- Create Post, Put and Delete requester methods on RequestHandler
+- Use this methods into the tests
+- Logger.ts will bringing us the logs details about the request and responses
+- Created the file custom-expect.ts to update the expect from a request
+- Created the file api-test-config to be responsible to have the information values for the tests than you can use on into the tests [test('', async({api, config}))]
+- Into the helpers folder we have the data are repetitives and pre conditions